ROGERS DRIVE-THRU MARKET

 Our Calling is to Feed the Hungry

 In response to the growing crisis and connection between poverty and obesity, Samaritan Market has developed a Healthy Foods Initiative that focuses on improving the overall nutritional quality of the food available within the Market.
-Fresh organic produce is harvested daily from Samaritan Garden (during growing season) in addition to fresh fruit, lean proteins (such as turkey) and eggs that are purchased under local contracts.
+Fresh, organic produce from our onsite garden is distributed through the Market, along with lean proteins, and whole grains.
 Our Market also offers healthy recipes to clients utilizing ingredients available in our food pantry.

 HOW TO HELP

 We are always in need of volunteers for both of our Market food pantries in Springdale and Rogers.
 The most critical current need is for volunteers to assist clients in shopping in our self-serve pantries during pantry hours listed above.
 Working in a Samaritan Market is a wonderful and rewarding experience and you can work as much, or as little as you want.